miguswong/miguswong.github.io/content/about.md

 optimization, and regulatory reporting.</li>
     <li>Organized twice-a-year clinician-focused webinars for over 30 medical specialties.
 Grew average webinar attendance by 100%
 over the course of 18 months.</li>
-    <li>Was the customer Success Lead for the company’s Genetics application module.
-Regularly met with R&D leads and customers to
-better understand current functionality gaps between Epic and its competitors.</li>
+    <li>Customer Success Lead for the company’s Genetics application module.
+Regularly met with R&D leads and customers to better understand current functionality gaps between Epic and its competitors.</li>
     <li>Successfully led the implementation and iterative improvement of OpenAI’s GPT- 4o model to aid clinical support staff in responding to patient medical advice requests leading to over a 30% usage of unedited generated messages.</li>
+    <li>Identified, developed, and implemented a solution to correct over 3,000,000 erroneous lab results in time for customer to submit to regulatory bodies.</li>
 </p>

 <p style="text-align:left;">